Our research is editorially independent but we may earn a commission for purchases made through our links.

 The western United States offers a multitude of amazing road trips, but these are surely the most spectacular of all.

-Following the Oregon coastline along Highway 101, the Pacific Coast Scenic Byway is one of the most photographed regions in the entire nation, thanks to its breathtaking scenic beauty.
+Following the Oregon coastline along Highway 101, the Pacific Coast Scenic Byway is one of the best road trips in the United States, thanks to its breathtaking scenic beauty.
 As the state of Oregon owns the entire coast, drivers can soak up amazing unobstructed natural vistas along the roughly 300 miles of picture-perfect beaches, wind-sculpted dunes, seaside cliffs and marshes.
 On the south end between Brookings to Port Orford, dramatic sea cliffs stand in contrast to pastoral farmlands, while the north end is marked by lush rain forests and a rugged coastline dotted with quaint beach towns.
 There are also a number of rock formations that are home to large colonies of sea lions and seals, and, between November and June, be sure to keep an eye out over the horizon, as you just might catch a glimpse of passing grey whales.

 Highway One in California is legendary for its awe-inspiring scenery, particularly the 123-mile winding, cliff-hugging stretch from Monterey to Big Sur on the Central Coast.
 In fact, this drive is often ranked among the top scenic drives in the world.
 Here, mountains plunge down to the roaring waves of the Pacific on one side while majestic, towering redwoods flicker past on the other.
 In this area, you’ll even find a rare purple sand beach near Big Sur at Pfeiffer State Park along with an impressive waterfall that cascades down to the sand.
 If you want to continue south, the highway passes one of America’s few true castles, Hearst Castle, before reaching the picturesque beach town of Morro Bay.

-If you have a fear of heights, you may want to avoid this one, but most travelers on this road find that the fear felt while navigating the twists and turns at the edge of very steep cliffs – without benefit of guard rails- is worth the reward of what may be some of the most awe-inspiring vistas on the planet.
-Each time you turn a corner, it seems the views just get better and better, with the towering, jagged peaks of the San Juan Mountains and multitude of interesting historic mining structures to gaze at.
+If you have a fear of heights, you may want to avoid this one.
+A top road trip in Colorado, it boasts steep cliffs but is worth the reward of what may be some of the most awe-inspiring vistas on the planet.
+Each time you turn a corner, it seems the views just get better and better, with the towering, jagged peaks of the San Juan Mountains and a multitude of interesting historic mining structures to gaze at.
 You’ll find plenty of lookout points so that you can pull over and get a closer look too.
 Though the section of the roadway referred to as the Million Dollar Highway stretches for about 25 miles in southwestern Colorado, following U.S. 550 between Silverton and Ouray, don’t miss the section between Durango and Silverton, as it’s rather spectacular as well.
-Be sure not to miss any must see stops along the Pacific Coast Highway.

 Unlike most highways, this nearly century-old route was built purely for the scenery, and it definitely delivers in a big way.
 The magnificent, winding highway stretches for about 75 miles, from Troutdale to The Dalles in northern Oregon.
 It was the very first paved road in the Pacific Northwest, and the first scenic highway in the nation.
 It’s internationally renowned for its abundance of breathtaking waterfalls, brilliant wildflower displays in the summer and fall foliage in autumn, as well as impressive overlooks of the Columbia River Gorge.
 Sometimes referred to as the “King of Roads,” many call it “one of those drives that must be done before-you-die.”
 Discover ever-changing perspectives of the gorge, which includes sweeping panoramic vistas from 900 feet above the water, and take time for at least one hike on the numerous trails along the byway, many of which lead to hidden falls.